khush622/SKIPNet-Spatial-Attention-Skip-Connections-for-Enhanced-Brain-Tumor-Classification/README.md

 Validation: 10% data used for validation checks to prevent overfitting.

 # Results
 Accuracy: 96.90% on the test dataset.
-Precision, Recall, F1-score: Detailed metrics available in results/metrics.txt.
+Precision, Recall, F1-score:
 ![Precision, Recall, F1-score](metric.png)

 # Pre-Print version of the paper can be accessed via: